Huegoxaga/notes/python/tools-and-packages.md

 - It plays a major role in real-time operation for photos and videos.
 - Images in openCV are 3-D numpy arrays with `np.uint8` as its elements and three color layer for blue, green and red.
 - run `conda install -c menpo opencv` to install
+- If using pip, run `pip install opencv-python`

 ### Usage